 Unfortunately, the new regulations don't take effect until mid-2022, meaning that inclined sleepers and positioners will still be available.
-As for crib bumpers, the CPSC plans to review federal safety standards for them later this year.
-We continue to urge the CPSC to ban all these dangerous infant sleep-related products.
+As for crib bumpers, a bill that would prohibit these unsafe products was recently passed by the U.S. Senate.
+Known as the

 recalls of these products.